chipsalliance/Caliptra/doc/CaliptraTrademarkAudit.md

 ## Fusing

 * Show how the fuses are loaded into the Caliptra IP
-* Show how to Security State is loaded
+* Show how the Security State is provided to Caliptra IP
-* Show the fuse recipe that is expected to fuse
+* Show the fuse recipe that is expected to used for Caliptra
   * Ensure the Public Key Hash is fused
-  * Ensure that the security state is fuses.
+  * Ensure that the security state is fused

 ## Manufacturing